szabgab/meet-os.rs/README.md

 ### For the Rust-Maven online meetings

-* Buy domain name
-* Set up web site
-* Text of the first event read from a YAML file

 * I can assume only a few tens maybe a few hundred people for the first few months so I think I can start with a filesystem based "database".

-* The event can be defined using a YAML file, necessary images can be add on the filesystem.
-    * Title
-    * Date, starting hour (timezone), length
-    * Description: Markdown without HTML tags
 * I can send email notifications "manually" from the command line.
 There is no need for scheduling.
 * Users need to be able to register on the web-site with email address.
 We need to verify the email address. (keep the email address lowercase)
     * Name